-1. Introduction
+1 Introduction

-In this paper we discuss a new method for estimating panel data models with general predetermined or endogenous explanatory variables.
-In doing so we propose a framework for modelling optimal instruments in panel data analysis.
+This paper considers a new instrumental variable method for estimating panel data models with general predetermined or endogenous explanatory variables.
+The instruments are fitted values from period-specific first-stage equations based on all available lags.
+First-stage coefficients are chosen to satisfy the constraints implied by a stable multivariate process.
+This is proposed as a framework for modelling optimal instruments in panel data analysis.

 A popular method in dynamic panel data estimation is GMM, which is consistent in short panels, robust, has general applicability, and provides a well defined notion of optimality (Holtz-Eakin, Newey and Rosen, 1988; Arellano and Bond, 1991).
-However, in practice the application of GMM often entails too many instruments for acceptable sampling properties in either finite or large samples when the time series dimension is not fixed (Alvarez and Arellano, 2003).
+However, in practice the application of GMM often entails too many moment conditions for acceptable sampling properties in either finite or large samples when the time series dimension is not fixed (Alvarez and Arellano, 2003).

 For autoregressive models there are also available likelihood-based methods which exhibit better finite sample properties than GMM but can be seriously biased if certain auxiliary assumptions are violated.
-Moreover, these methods cannot be readily extended to cover models with endogenous or general predetermined variables.
-There is therefore an acute robustness-efficiency trade-off in the choice among existing techniques.
+Moreover, these methods cannot be readily extended to cover models with endogenous or general predetermined variables.1 There is therefore an acute robustness-efficiency trade-off in the choice among existing techniques.
 In addition, some methods are designed for short panels of large cross-sections, while others target long panels of small cross-sections, but there is a vacuum in between.
 The literature does not seem to have much to offer to researchers interested in "small N, small T" panels or other panels that are not easily classifiable.